5 Preventable Hardwood Flooring Problems

 Some slight spaces between boards are common and are only a seasonal variation as ambient RH changes.
 However, if the flooring was installed while the moisture content (MC) was still higher than the ambient conditions, the spaces between the boards will grow larger as the boards dry.
 The wider the board, the wider the gap will become.
 Large gaps can also be caused by environmental issues such as “hot spots” created by appliances or inadequately insulated heating/cooling ducts that increase the rate of moisture movement in select spots of the floor.

-Buckling is really an extreme case of crowning, where extreme moisture changes actually curve the flooring to the extent that it no longer contacts the subfloor.
+Buckling in hardwood floors is really an extreme case of crowning, where extreme moisture changes actually curve the flooring to the extent that it no longer contacts the subfloor.
 This usually happens most often after a floor has been flooded for a period of time.
 Incorrect installation may contribute, too, but buckling is extreme enough to generally require correction for the moisture problem and then reinstallation.

 When a wood floor has been subjected to repeated significant moisture changes, it can result in popped nails, subfloor problems or adhesive breakdown that means the flooring has room to move or rub against the different parts of the floor system.
-Those squeaks, groans, and other noises may be indicative of ongoing moisture related problems.
+Those squeaks, groans, and other noises may be indicative of ongoing moisture-related problems.

 Minimize Problems with Moisture Measurement

 The best single step that you can take to protect a wood floor from these moisture-related problems is to measure both the subfloor and the finished wood flooring’s MC thoroughly and accurately before and during installation, to instruct clients on basic maintenance during the life of the floor, and to educate the client on the natural seasonal changes of a wood floor.
+Read our hickory hardwood flooring pros and cons to learn more about this specific type of flooring.

 A wood moisture meter can be used to measure and assess the MC of a wood flooring at any stage, from delivery to the job site, through every step of installation, to routine maintenance during use.
 By understanding the relationship between wood flooring and MC, accurately determining when the floor has reached an equilibrium with its surroundings can let installers minimize the potential problems of excess moisture in the finished floor.